jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

     # Install package in development mode
     uv pip install -e ".[test,dev]"

-    # Link your development version of the extension with JupyterLab
+    # Install the frontend and backend components of the extension in development mode:
-    # TODO: This errors unless the user has a global JupyterLab install
     jupyter labextension develop . --overwrite
-    # Server extension must be manually installed in develop mode
     jupyter server extension enable myextension

     # Rebuild extension Typescript source after making changes
+    # IMPORTANT: You must do this every time you make a change!
     jlpm build
     ```